Capras/Competencies/competencies.md

 - [ ] Understands the difference between content & styling

-- [ ] Understands that different browsers render and interpret things slightly differently and the need to test on commonly used platforms - *performed cross-platform testing and corrected peoplegrid rendering issues on different browsers for HVA*
+- [ ] Understands that different browsers render and interpret things slightly differently and the need to test on commonly used platforms

 ##### Bootstrap